What Is The Stp In Chemistry

 The Ongoing Debate: 1 atm vs. 100 kPa

 Despite the IUPAC's adoption of 100 kPa as the standard pressure, the older definition of 1 atm remains prevalent in many contexts.
-This discrepancy can lead to confusion, especially among students and those new to the field.
+Consider this: this discrepancy can lead to confusion, especially among students and those new to the field.
 Many textbooks and online resources still use the 1 atm definition, and it's often used in practical laboratory settings.
 The continued use of the older definition highlights the inertia of established practices and the challenges of implementing new standards.

 Impact of Technology on Gas Measurement